 Your final expression will look something like this.

 Take this technique and apply it to your own data to see how Arcade can be used in your dashboards to set up conditional formatting.
-Check out the Arcade documentation for more information on defining properties in your elements.
+Check out the advanced formatting documentation for more information on defining properties in your elements.
 You can also make a copy of this dashboard to see the expression and the rest of the dashboard’s configuration.